lit/lit.dev/packages/lit-dev-content/site/guide/components/events.md

 ### Adding event listeners to the element or render root

 To be notified of an event dispatched from the element's slotted children as well as children rendered into shadow DOM via the element template, you can add a listener to the element itself.
-See [Working with events in shadow DOM](#shadowdom) to see how retargeting affects events dispatched from elements in the shadow DOM.

 **TODO:** see delegation